theforceprotocolgroup/QIANstablecoin/README.md

 ### 2. Basic points of QIAN

 + QIAN uses crypto-assets as the underlying support assets;
 + QIAN will initially maintain a 1:1 exchange rate with the US dollar, and will issue a 1:1 exchange rate with the international mainstream currencies such as the Euro, Japanese Yen, RMB and Libra in the future;
-+ The QIAN system is prioritized developing on RSK and Ethereum, and will be upgraded based on the mainstream cross-chain architecture;
++ The QIAN system is prioritized developing on Bitcoin RSK sidechain and Ethereum, and will be upgraded based on the mainstream cross-chain architecture;
 + The QIAN system is committed to the ultimate decentralized operation, but this will be a gradual process;
 + The QIAN system is based on the open-source framework of The Force Protocol and is part of The Force Protocol ecosystem.

 ### 3. Stability mechanism